 Almost half of all Americans have at least one dog in their household.
 As a responsible homeowner, you’re expected to have adequate homeowners insurance, especially if the dog breed you have is a dangerous, or poses a high risk possibility of biting a human.
 Your premium will depend on your location and insurance company.
 Again, depending on the breed, you may even find it impossible to get coverage at all.
 Before purchasing a dog, be sure that the type of breed won’t be one that will drastically raise the premium.

-Dogs bite 4.8 million people annually.
-As a result, almost 950,000 injuries from these bites require a hospital visit.
+Almost 950,000 injuries from these bites require a hospital visit.
 Owning a dog is a big liability and when they bite, it’s your insurance company that pays.
 It is estimated that dogs cost insurance companies around $560 million dollars a year.
 The average payout for one dog bite claim is $34,000.
 So, while you are complaining about your premium, think about how annoyed insurance companies are.

 Most home insurers don’t have a list in front of them with dog breeds that they don’t like.
 Instead, they have a sort of ‘unofficial’ list known as the aggressive breed list, which includes those breeds known specifically for their bite history.
 It’s unfair to categorize one breed as good or bad, but its reality that dogs are judged by their breed.
 Some people claim there are never bad dogs, just bad owners.
 Insurers look at the likelihood of risks and what it may cost them.
 This has been going on a long time, and you’re not likely to get out of higher premiums or a hard time looking for coverage if you have one of the following dog breeds: